 U.S. Chamber of Commerce

 Myron Brilliant, executive vice president and head of International Affairs at the U.S. Chamber of Commerce, drives the global business strategy of the organization.
-He leads the largest international affairs team in Washington, D.C., representing the Chamber and its members before foreign governments, the U.S. government, and international business organizations.
+He leads the largest international affairs team of any U.S. business association in Washington, D.C., representing the Chamber and its members before foreign governments, the U.S. government, and international business organizations.

-Brilliant has pioneered new business initiatives focused on key markets, including the U.S.-Mexico Leadership Initiative, the U.S.-Israel Initiative, and the China Track II dialogue.
+Brilliant has pioneered new Chamber business initiatives focused on key markets, including the regional Middle East Initiative, the U.S.-Mexico Leadership Initiative, and the China Track II dialogue.
 He is frequently quoted in the media on a broad range of issues relating to international business and trade policy, and he is a regular guest on CNBC, CNN, and other news programs.

 Before joining the Chamber in 1994, Brilliant was an attorney with Stewart and Stewart in Washington, D.C.
 He received his J.D. from American University’s Washington College of Law and his B.A. in government and politics from the University of Maryland.
 He is married and has three children.

 The U.S. Chamber of Commerce is the world's largest business federation representing the interests of more than 3 million businesses of all sizes, sectors, and regions, as well as state and local chambers and industry associations.